PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 From the :file:`temp_devi_contour_lt_to_lat_distributions_at_constant_altitude_each_value_whole_wider_period.csv` file found in the :file:`Figure_data_csv/Figure5` directory of that repository I create a more human (and HandyTools.readTable) readable table :file:`temp_devi_contour_lt_to_lat_distributions_at_constant_altitude_each_value_whole_wider_period.dat` using the :file:`./scripts/createTable_ThermalTide_Akiba2021_Figure5.py` script.

 In the caption of Figure 3 of their paper (the figure shows temperature cross section of thermal tides as a function LST in the northern hemisphere only) it is stated that **... the local time is in the opposite direction to that on Venus as mapped by cylindrical projection.
 The direction of the mean zonal wind is from left to right**.
 I verify by corresponding with the authors that this is also valid for the other figures in the paper.
 What I find to be confusing in this statement, or at least the way I interpret it, is that it seems as if there are **two Local Solar Times**: one **on Venus** and another one ... of **the figure**?
-The :ref:`wind is in the direction of increasing LST <longitudeandlocalsolartime>`, hence the last part of their statement corroborates with that.
+The :ref:`wind is in the direction of increasing LST <appendixlongitudeandlocalsolartime>`, hence the last part of their statement corroborates with that.

 In the script :file:`CreateTable_ThermalTide_Akiba2021_Figure5` I take the data from the thermal tide table and the latitudes and LST values for each VeRa sounding from the :file:`VMCSelectedImages.dat` table.
 I apply linear interpolation first in latitude and then in LST of the values in the :file:`temp_devi_contour_lt_to_lat_distributions_at_constant_altitude_each_value_whole_wider_period.dat` table to estimate the amplitude of the thermal tide for each VeRa sounding location.
 I write the results in the :file:`ThermalTideCorrection.dat` table file.